freenas/freenas-docs/userguide/contribute.rst

 This section describes some areas of participation to get you started.
 It is by no means an exhaustive list.
-If you have an idea that you think would benefit the %brand% community, bring it up on one of the resources mentioned in :ref:`%brand% Support Resources`.
+If you have an idea that you think would benefit the %brand% community, bring it up on one of the resources mentioned in :ref:`Support Resources`.

 This section demonstrates how you can: